joe7575/techage/manuals/manual_ta4_EN.md

   Example Lua Controller: `$send_cmnd(MOVE_CTLR, "move2", "0,12,0")`
 - `reset` move block(s) back to start position

+**Teleport mode**

+If the 'Teleport Mode' is enabled, a player can also be moved without blocks.
+To do this, the start position must be configured using the "Record" button.
+Only one position can be configured here.
+The player to be moved must be in that position.

 **Important instructions:**

 - If several blocks are to be moved, the block that is to take the players/mobs must be clicked first when training.